Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/beginning_of_transfer_exit.md

 ---

-    title: Using beginning-of-transfer exits
+    title: "Using beginning-of-transfer exits"
-    linkTitle: Beginning-of-transfer exit
+    linkTitle: "Beginning-of-transfer exit"
     weight: 320

----
-This page describes how to configure the environment for a beginning-of-transfer type exit, EXITBOT.
+---This page describes how to configure the environment for a beginning-of-transfer type exit, EXITBOT.
 This EXIT task lets you set the IDF to use, and is executed only in SERVER mode for CFTRECV (if not the requester), for CFTSEND (HOLD state), or for an implicit SEND.

 {{< TransferCFT/suitevariablesTransferCFTName  >}} delivers both an `exitbot.c` sample to reference, located in the `<install_dir>/runtime/src/exit` folder, and an `exbus.h` header file which defines the API, located in the `<install_dir>/home/inc` folder.